 Wet coughs are usually caused by a virus.
 There isn’t much a doctor can do but recommend tips for alleviating the symptoms.
 Save yourself a trip to the doctor with these natural home remedies for wet cough:

 A humidifier can help you avoid breathing in dry air.
 This is particularly helpful at night, when the throat naturally dries out.
 A dry throat is more prone to irritation and inflammation.
 Phlegm in the respiratory tract becomes thinner and easier to move out of the lungs.

 A steamy shower can help you moisten your upper airways.
 It may also help break up the mucus in your chest.
 Try to stay in the shower or in a steamy bathroom for at least five minutes.
 You can repeat as needed.

 Natural bee’s honey is one of the most effective ways of treating a wet cough.
-A small clinical trial found that eating 1.5 teaspoons of honey 30 minutes before bed can help reduce cough and encourage sound sleep in children.
+A small found that eating 1.5 teaspoons of honey 30 minutes before bed can help reduce cough and encourage sound sleep in children.
 It should work just as well for adults.

 Herbal cough drops

 A big dose of vitamin C can boost the immune system and help you fight off a viral infection faster.
 Try eating an orange or drinking some fresh orange juice twice per day until your symptoms improve.

 Staying hydrated is extremely important when you’re fighting off an infection.
 It also keeps your throat from drying out and becoming irritated or inflamed.
 Aim to drink at least 10 eight-ounce glasses of water per day.